vooteam/next-navigation/packages/next-navigation/README.md

 # @vooteam/next-navigation

-A Next.js navigation and authentication library for Vooteam projects.
+A Next.js navigation hook library for async router operations.

-This library was generated with [Nx](https://nx.dev).
+This library provides a simple React hook that wraps Next.js router functionality with async/await support for push, replace, and back operations.

 ## Installation